mnot/I-D/rfc7320bis/draft.md

 # Best Current Practices for Standardizing Structured URIs

-This section updates {{RFC3986}} by advising other specifications how they should define structure and semantics within URIs.
+This section updates {{RFC3986}} by advising Specifications how they should define structure and semantics within URIs.
 Best practices differ depending on the URI component, as described below.

 ## URI Schemes

-Applications and extensions can require use of specific URI scheme(s); for example, it is perfectly acceptable to require that an application support 'http' and 'https' URIs.
-However, applications ought not preclude the use of other URI schemes in the future, unless they are clearly only usable with the nominated schemes.
+Applications and Extensions can require use of specific URI scheme(s); for example, it is perfectly acceptable to require that an Application support 'http' and 'https' URIs.
+However, Applications ought not preclude the use of other URI schemes in the future, unless they are clearly only usable with the nominated schemes.

-A specification that defines substructure for URI schemes overall (e.g., a prefix or suffix for URI scheme names) MUST do so by modifying {{BCP115}} (an exceptional circumstance).
+A Specification that defines substructure for URI schemes overall (e.g., a prefix or suffix for URI scheme names) MUST do so by modifying {{BCP115}} (an exceptional circumstance).

 ## URI Authorities

-Scheme definitions define the presence, format and semantics of an authority component in URIs; all other specifications MUST NOT constrain, or define the structure or the semantics for URI authorities, unless they update the scheme registration itself, or the structures it relies upon (e.g., DNS name syntax, defined in Section 3.5 of {{?RFC1034}}).
+Scheme definitions define the presence, format and semantics of an authority component in URIs; all other Specifications MUST NOT constrain, or define the structure or the semantics for URI authorities, unless they update the scheme registration itself, or the structures it relies upon (e.g., DNS name syntax, defined in Section 3.5 of {{?RFC1034}}).

-For example, an extension or application cannot say that the "foo" prefix in "http://foo_app.example.com" is meaningful or triggers special handling in URIs, unless they update either the HTTP URI scheme, or the DNS hostname syntax.
+For example, an Extension or Application cannot say that the "foo" prefix in "http://foo_app.example.com" is meaningful or triggers special handling in URIs, unless they update either the HTTP URI scheme, or the DNS hostname syntax.

 Applications can nominate or constrain the port they use, when applicable.
 For example,